AFRICA

 2) Which authorities enforce the merger control regulation?

-The Commission to Promote Competition (COPROCOM) is the authority in charge of the defense and promotion of free competition; however, the Superintendency of Telecommunications (SUTEL) is the authority in charge of the defense and promotion of free competition in the telecommunications and networks sector.
+The Superintendency of Telecommunications (SUTEL) is the sectoral authority responsible for the defense and promotion of free competition in the telecommunications and networks sector.

 3) Relevant regulations and guidelines with links: